 Nobody likes taking medicine.
 Usually, it does not taste particularly good, and while you may understand the reason for taking a noxious tasting substance, your dog does not.
-When faced with taking a foul tasting liquid medicine, the reason for which they have no way of understanding, your dog may prove uncooperative.
+When faced with taking a foul-tasting liquid medicine, the reason for which they have no way of understanding, your dog may prove uncooperative.
 That being said, many pet owners find liquid medication easier to administer than pills, which an uncooperative dog may manipulate out of their mouth.
 Some pills can be substituted for a liquid form, or sometimes pills can be dissolved in water and administered with a syringe if this is easier for pet owners.
-Handling a liquid medication so that the correct dosage is administered, and mess and spillage is avoided, requires some precautions, and technique.
+Handling a liquid medication so that the correct dosage is administered, and mess and spillage are avoided, requires some precautions, and technique.
 Read on for effective tips to administer your dog liquid medication.

 The easiest way to administer liquid medication is to mix the appropriate dosage with some canned food.
 A small amount of food should be used to ensure that your dog takes all the medication, and no food and medication is remaining.
 First, you need to establish that the medication can be administered with food.
 If other pets are present, you will need to separate them to make sure that only the intended recipient of the medication receives the dosage.
 Also, you will need to watch your dog to make sure they consume all the treated food and medication.